- Learn Linux

 - News & Reviews

 Pygame Zero for Makers is a collection of resources to demonstrate how Pygame Zero can be used for Maker projects.
+This is designed for a Raspberry Pi, although can be used with other platforms.
 This includes using Pygame Zero as an alternative front end to electronic circuits, as well as how touch screens can be integrated into a maker project.

 The overriding philosophy is that interfaces do not need to be boring.